Master of Music (MMus) Degree in the field of Clarinet Performance

 Requirements for the MMus Degree

-The MMUS degrees can be thesis or non-thesis master's degrees depending on the field declared.
-For general university requirements for thesis master's degrees, please see Thesis Master’s Degrees.
-For general university requirements for non-thesis master's degrees, please see Non-Thesis Master’s Degrees.
+The MMus degree in the field of Clarinet Performance is a non-thesis master's degree.
+For general university requirements, please see Non-Thesis Master's Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
-Students pursuing the MMus degree programs must complete:
+Students pursuing the MMus degree in the field of Clarinet Performance must complete:

-- A minimum of 43-54 credit hours depending on field of study to satisfy degree requirements.
+- A minimum of 44 credit hours to satisfy degree requirements.

 - A minimum residency enrollment of one fall or spring semester of full-time graduate study at Rice University.